-Active participation: Your journal, collected assignments, quizzes, presentations and seminar attendance will make up 47% of your grade.
+Active participation: Your collected assignments, quizzes, presentations and seminar attendance will make up 47% of your grade.

-Exams: There will be two evening midterm exams.
-The first will take place Tuesday, February 21st from 7:15pm until 9:15pm.
-The second midterm will be Tuesday, April 11th from 7:15pm until 9:15pm.
+Exams: There will be two midterm exams.
+The first will take place Tuesday, February 25th.
+Both exams will take place during our regular class time and optional review sessions will be scheduled the Sunday or Monday beforehand.
 Each midterm will be worth 15% of your course grade.
-The final exam will be Sunday, May 7th from 1:30pm until 4:30pm.
-There will likely be a take-home group project portion of the final.
-The in-class and take-home finals together will be worth 23% of your course grade (13% for the in-class and 10% for the take-home).
+The final exam will be Monday, May 11th from 8:30am until 11:30am.
+There may be a take-home or oral portion of the final.
+The final will be worth 23% of your course grade.
 It is impossible to construct fair makeup exams in mathematics.
 Thus, for your protection, my policy is that there are no makeup exams.
 You must be present for all exams.
+Any emergencies should be discussed with me and with your dean as soon as possible.

 Attendance: Since your participation is such a large part of the class, absences will greatly affect your grade.
 More than two unexcused absences will lower your grade by at least one letter.
 The greater the number of absences, the greater the reduction.
 Excused absences require documentation such as a letter from a dean.
 Habitual tardiness will lower your grade.
 More than four absences will likely result in automatic failure.
-On the other hand, if you have perfect attendance in the course and no latenesses, I will add 3 points to your lowest exam.
 It is impolite to arrive late to class or leave the classroom while class is in session unless it is an emergency.
 Cell phones should be turned off and stowed during the entire class period.